tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/push_queries.md

 }
 ```

-### ToQueryString
+### Getting the generated KSQL

-ToQueryString is helpful for debugging purposes.
+`ToQueryString` is mainly helpful for debugging purposes.
 It returns the generated ksql query without executing it.
 ```C#
 var ksql = context.CreateQueryStream<Tweet>().ToQueryString();